chunleng/cv/index.md

       ready for launch as planned after 6 months of planning and development
     + Engineering wise, due to the growth of the company and expansion of product, we introduced serverless stack to the product to help reduce the cost at the beginning of the product.
+The serverless architecture also naturally allows greater scalability according to traffic
-    + Also, to make it easier for development, proper use of ESLint with prettier and python black was put in the earlier stage of development, with integretion to Github around 2 months into the development
+    + While not fully microservice, for the purpose of less complication during intial deployment, the team commit to the practice of microservice architecture and therefore the application can be easily divided in the future if needed
-    + To strike a balance between test coverage and speed, while unit test is necessary for only complicated modules, end-to-end test automation was implemented on every feature and is strictly reviewed during pull requests.
+    + The product involves payment and we utilized Stripe for the purpose.
+I was the engineer involved in the implementation and the challenge is to allow high traffic payment without having overbooking
-    + During the deployment, we utilized Terraform and Serverless, carefully design the way it is written to ensure each developer can setup their own testable infrastructure on AWS
+    + During the deployment, we utilized Terraform and Serverless, carefully design the way it is written to ensure each developer can setup their own testable infrastructure on AWS.
+Another part that was challenging about the deployment was to ensure that Cloudfront's cache is done in the right way, properly using the browser cache before trying to query to Cloudfront

 - Data Management Platform, Technical Lead
   * Language and Framework